zhiayang/mikoto/README.md

 ### what

 1. VDDH power path (5V USB power, and/or 3.7V Li-ion battery)
-2. designed for split keyboards with shared power (currently broken on rev 4.7)
+2. designed for split keyboards, sending 4.5V (via `EXT_5V`) over the TRRS
-3. ???? literally nothing special

-Revision 4.7:
+3. supports charging the secondary half from the USB-connected half for splits

+note that the project files use kicad nightly (5.99).

+Revision 4.7, assembled at JLCPCB:

 ![rev-4.7](misc/rev-4.7.png)

 ### problems: